Which Cinnamon is Best for You? Ceylon vs Cassia Explained

 • Savory Dishes: Both types can enhance savory dishes like stews, curries, and roasted vegetables.
 Ceylon is better suited for lighter sauces, while Cassia pairs well with hearty, meat-based dishes.

-• Health Benefits: Ceylon cinnamon is often recommended for its potential blood sugar-regulating properties, while Cassia offers strong antioxidant benefits.
+• Health Benefits: Ceylon cinnamon is recommended by the NIH for its potential blood sugar-regulating properties with minimal coumarin risk, while Cassia offers strong antioxidant benefits when consumed in moderation.

 Buying Guide

-If you're looking for the best cinnamon for your kitchen, here's a detailed guide to help you choose:
+If you're looking for the best cinnamon for your kitchen, here's a detailed guide to help you choose based on expert recommendations:

 What to Look For When Buying Cinnamon

 • Label Reading: Always check the label to ensure you're getting the right type of cinnamon.
-Look for 'Ceylon' or 'Cinnamomum verum' on the packaging.
+Look for 'Ceylon' or 'Cinnamomum verum' on the packaging as recommended by the FDA.

 • Color and Texture: Ceylon cinnamon is light brown and has a thin, layered texture.
 Cassia cinnamon is darker, thicker, and more rigid.